-The Board has recommended a final cash dividend of 1.75 cents per share to reward shareholders for their continued support, taking our total dividend for FY2015 to 3.5 cents per share.
-The total payout amounted to about 92.6% of our net profit after tax, which was higher than our commitment of up to 90%, for FY2015 and FY2016.
-The final dividend will be paid on the 26 May 2016 if it is approved by the shareholders at the forthcoming AGM.
+The Board has recommended a final cash dividend of 1.85 cents per share to reward shareholders for their continued support, taking our total dividend for FY2016 to 3.75 cents per share, an increase of 7.1% compared to FY2015.
+The total payout amounted to about 89.9% of our net profit after tax.
+This is a testament to our commitment to rewarding our shareholders for their unwavering support since our listing in 2011.